 The Divorce Process: Do's and Don'ts

-Divorce can be a difficult process.
+Everything seemed so simple at the start of your romance; you never expected divorce to be such a difficult process.
 Even in the best of circumstances, tempers may run high, and every decision can seem to be more stressful than the last.
 It is only human to find yourself reacting emotionally at certain stages of a divorce, but it is important to remember that your actions throughout the process can affect your familial, emotional, and financial situation for years to come.
 Following are some "do's and don'ts" for the divorce process.

 - DO be reasonable and cooperate as much as possible with your soon-to-be-ex.
 Reasonable compromise yields quicker and easier results in divorce cases.

 - DO support your children through this process.
 It's even tougher on them than on you.
 Don't make them pick sides.

 - DO let your spouse know when and where you will spend time with your kids while you work out permanent custody arrangements.
 Your spouse might think you've made a run for the border -- and if your soon-to-be-ex has to ask the police to track you down, that won't look good during custody or visitation hearings.